Invenietis/CK-Core/CK.Core/Matcher/README.md

    - `AddExpectations` describes the expected input and always returns false.
    - `AddError` signals an error and always returns false.
-   - `OpenExpectation` returns a IDisposable and enables to give a name to a complex subordinated pattern and
-   - structure the expectations/errors in a tree-like structure (more on this later).
+   - `OpenExpectation` returns a IDisposable and enables to give a name to a complex subordinated pattern and structures the expectations/errors in a tree-like structure (more on this below).
-   - `SetSuccess` that always returns true must be called to clear any pending errors/expectations
-   - (at the current `OpenExpectation` level).
+   - `SetSuccess` that always returns true and must be called to clear any pending errors/expectations (at the current `OpenExpectation` level).

-Just like `TryParse` standard implementations, this new `TryMatch` can rely on the basic one so we can keep both versions without overhead.
+Just like `TryParse` standard implementations, this new `TryMatch` can rely on the basic `ReadOnlySpan<char>` one so we can keep both versions without overhead.
-Keeping the 2 versions makes sense for small, terminal, matchers but quickly, when the patterns become more complex, only the `ROSpanCharMatcher` with its error management must be supported.
+Keeping the 2 versions makes sense for small, terminal, matchers but quickly, when the patterns become more complex, only the `ROSpanCharMatcher` with its error management should be supported.
 The final implementations become:

 ```csharp
 public static bool TryMatch( ref ReadOnlySpan<char> h, out LEDColor color )